7hacker/data-structures-algorithms-in-python/README.md

 longestSubStrParanthesisMatch.py : find the longest substring with matching paranthesis. example: () is 2, ((()), is 4, ()(()) is 6, ((((( is 0, ()) is 2, ((((())(((() is 4

 lru.py : a prototype LRU-style KV store

+matrix_fun.py : A nice way to traverse matrices and operate on individual items

 merge2arrs.py : Given 2 arrs: Short and Long of same size (n), that are already sorted return the sorted long array in linear time, merging the two arrays